Code-Institute-Submissions/MABSWE-PP2/README.md

 1. I want to test my knowledge and challenge myself with entertaining movie quizzes
 2. I expect a user-friendly interface that allows me to easily navigate and enjoy the game
 3. I appreciate personalized features like welcome messages that make me feel engaged
-4. I want the website to work seamlessly on my smartphone and other devices for on-the-go entertainment
+4. I want to see the result of the correct answer, whenever I guess the wrong answer
 5. I look forward to discovering interesting facts about movies and actors while playing the quiz

 ### Site Owner:
 6. I aim to create an engaging and educational movie quiz experience
-7. I want to showcase my technical proficiency in web development by delivering a responsive and visually appealing website
+7. I want to be able to play the game on desktop, tablet and mobile devices
-8. I aim to foster user interaction and a sense of community through personalized features
+8. I want to get result of my correct answers so I can know how good my skill is
-9. I value user feedback and plan to continuously improve the quiz based on suggestions
+9. I want to get in touch with the developer
-10. I aspire to expand the user base and explore opportunities for monetization while maintaining a user-friendly environment
+10. I want to add a username so that the game is more engaging and personalized

 ## Design
 ### Fonts